jbarillaro-vt/tormach-pcnc1100/README.md

 # tormach-pcnc1100
-Direct mirror of factory files in root/operator, as found on Tormach PCNC1100, for research.
-Please note a relatively small number of files could not be copied with operator permissions.
+Direct mirror of factory files found on Tormach PCNC1100 operating computer in root/operator, for research.
+Please note, a relatively small number of files could not be copied without elevated permissions.\
+\
+The Tormach operating computer is a Linux system, running Linux Mint.